telosnetwork/native-to-evm-transaction/README.md

 # How-to: Native to EVM transaction

-This repository documents how to call an EVM Solidity Contract from Native EOSIO
+This repository documents how to call an EVM Solidity Contract from Native EOSIO using the eosio.evm contract's `raw` action

 Use [this repository]() for an example implementation with the TelosEscrow Contract.